rupertgermann/tower-defence/memory-bank/progress.md

 - Reuse collision detection code from projectiles for other game elements
 - Leverage Phaser's built-in physics for some interactions
 - Implement template pattern for tower and enemy variations

+## Progress Log

+## Victory Banner Implementation

+- **Implemented Features**: Added a victory banner in `GameScene.js` that displays when all waves are successfully defended.
+The banner includes a semi-transparent background, 'VICTORY!' text in gold, and instructions to click to return to the main menu.
+A `gameEnded` flag was also added to prevent multiple banners from showing.
+- **Encountered Errors**: Faced syntax errors due to an unterminated string literal in the victory banner text caused by an improper line break.
+- **Fixes Applied**: Corrected the syntax error by properly escaping the line break in the string, resolving all related lint errors.

+## HMR Bug Fix in Webpack Config

+- **Implemented Features**: Fixed the Hot Module Replacement (HMR) error by updating the webpack configuration.
+- **Encountered Errors**: Error message 'HMR is not implemented for module chunk format yet' appeared on the command line after code changes.
+- **Fixes Applied**: Removed the `experiments.outputModule` setting from `webpack.config.js` as it was conflicting with HMR functionality.